Released On 15th Jun 2021

 Importing Electronic Goods into Malaysia

-A better understanding of Malaysia’s schemes for imported and exported goods will help traders avoid rejection by the country’s customs officials.
-This guide therefore offers insight into Malaysia’s import process (which is clearly defined for electronic goods) its main industries and economy, and its role as a key financial hub in Asia.
+A better understanding of Malaysia’s schemes for imported and exported goods will help traders navigate their way through Malaysia's customs clearance procedures.
+This guide therefore offers insight into Malaysia’s import process (which is clearly defined for electronic goods), its main industries and economy, and its role as a key financial hub in Asia.

 Apart from anything else, Malaysia is a wonderful holiday destination – the weather, culture, sights and beaches attract millions of international tourists every year.
 However, tourism is only a small segment of revenue generation for the country.